koninos/typescriptbook/chapter2.md

 var foo = {} as Foo;`

 ### readOnly vs const
+Reassignment of variable is not possible.
+But you can change properties of an object.

 The difference is that the value of a static readonly field is set at run time, and can thus be modified by the containing class, whereas the value of a const field is set to a compile time constant.

 `readOnly: boolean | 'nocursor';`

+### ReadonlyArray
+TypeScript comes with a ReadonlyArray<T> type that is the same as Array<T> with all mutating methods removed, so you can make sure you don’t change your arrays after creation:

+const arr: ReadonlyArray<number> = [1, 2, 3, 4];

+Use const or readonly, along with ReadonlyArray to make array immutable.